MVPavan/mvpavan.github.io/MVPArchive/AI/Modular/Mojo/benchmarks/Mandelbrot.md

         Slowest Mean: 4.7557165841930925e-09
         ```

-    2. moved from tensor to buffer and no return, with smid width of int64
+    2. moved from tensor to buffer and no return, with simd width of int64
         ```
         Total time:  2.7399999999999999e-07
         speedup over python:  26191905.740798064